 After Makanda Ken McIntyre passed away unexpectedly in 2001, it was discovered that, in addition to the approximately 75 original compositions that appear on his albums, he had written around 350 more that had not been recorded or, in most cases, performed in public.
 Makanda was a brilliant composer.
 His compositions are marked by a distinctive rhythmic and lyrical quality, along with how effectively he can do the unexpected.
 The unrecorded compositions promised to be a significant body of work.

-The normal size of the group is 13 musicians: 5 saxophones, 2 trumpets, 2 trombones, 1 vocalist, piano, bass, and drums.
+The normal size of the group is 13 musicians: 5 saxophones, 2 trumpets, 3 trombones, piano, bass, and drums.
 The exact personnel tends to vary slightly from performance to performance, but the musicians are almost always from among the following:

-Brass: Jerry Sabatini, Eddie Allen, Phil Grenadier (trumpet); Ku-umba Frank Lacy (trombone and trumpet); Alfred Patterson, Sarah Politz, Robert Stringer, Craig Harris (trombone); Bill Lowe (bass trombone and tuba).
+Brass: Jerry Sabatini, Eddie Allen, Phil Grenadier (trumpet); Ku-umba Frank Lacy (trombone and vocals); Alfred Patterson, Sarah Politz, Robert Stringer, Craig Harris (trombone); Bill Lowe (bass trombone and tuba).

 Rhythm section: John Kordalewski (piano); John Lockwood, Wes Brown (bass); Yoron Israel, Warren Smith.

 On some occasions the group also includes dancer Mickey Davidson, or a group of dancers led and choreographed by Ms. Davidson.
-On other occasions the group features a guest soloist such as Oliver Lake, Craig Harris, or Billy Hart.
+On other occasions the group features a guest soloist such as Oliver Lake, Craig Harris, Ricky Ford, or Billy Hart.
+The group’s repertoire also includes some works by composers such as saxophonist Bill Barron and South African pianist Ndikho Xaba.

 The Makanda Project can be heard on a regular basis at the Dudley Branch of the Boston Public Library and at Roxbury Heritage Park, in Boston’s Roxbury neighborhood.
 These free concerts have a distinct community flavor and reflect the value the group places on making the music accessible on a community level.
-Often these events include vehicles for community participation such as live painting, facilitated by Massachusetts College of Art and Design’s sparc! the ArtMobile (Ekua Holmes, director), or performance by community youth groups (including Mssng Lnks vocal training program).
+Often these events include vehicles for community participation such as live painting, facilitated by Massachusetts College of Art and Design’s sparc! the ArtMobile (Ekua Holmes, director), or performance by community youth groups.

 The band has also performed throughout the Eastern United States from Washington DC to Maine.
 It intends to tour more widely in the future, hoping to further expand appreciation of Makanda Ken McIntyre’s significance as a jazz composer.